 Hepatitis A (HAV) is a viral infection of the liver caused by the hepatitis A virus (HAV).
-Other liver infections are cause by Hepatits B (HBV) and C (HCV) viruses.
+Other viral liver infections are caused by Hepatits B (HBV) and C (HCV) viruses.

 Unlike hepatitis B and hepatitis C, hepatitis A is not a chronic (long-term) disease.
-Although HAV causes the liver to swell and inflame, the liver heals.
+Although HAV causes the liver to swell and inflame, the liver heals usually.
 Once a person is infected, they will not become infected again.

 How can I get hepatitis A?